Edgemoor

 entire comprehensive plan on the city’s website.
 Brad also briefed us on the Mayor’s latest

 ‘Just So You Are Aware’ letter that can be read in detail on www.cob.org.
-Highlights from this November letter

-included discussion of the waterfront development.
-The plan for this project would be based on
+development.
+The plan for this project

-the vision of the Waterfront Futures Group.
-This is a great time for everyone
+would be based on the vision of the Waterfront Futures Group.
+This is a great

-ideas.
-For waterfront details and
+with any ideas.
+For waterfront details

-strategic guidelines go to www.newwhatcom.org.
+and strategic guidelines go to www.newwhatcom.org.

-Committee
+Committee Reports

-Communication Committee Chair, Kathy
+Committee Chair,

-Kaiser, brought in a model of a sign for approval.
+Kathy Kaiser, brought in a model of a sign for approval.
 It was a very nice ‘flip sandwich board’ that

 would be used for both monthly board meetings and quarterly general